alimi-ajibade/alimi-ajibade/README.md

 ### An Enthusiastic Backend Engineer 💻

-🌍  I'm based in Lagos, Nigeria
+🌍  I'm based in Ogun State, Nigeria

 📫  You can contact me at davidalimi148@gmail.com